Where to stay in Tokyo: best areas and neighborhoods

 Travel Tips

-- Learn a few basic Japanese phrases; while many people in tourist areas speak some English, knowing a little Japanese is appreciated.
+- Language: Learn a few basic Japanese phrases; while many people in tourist areas speak some English, knowing a little Japanese is appreciated.